The History Of Pokémon Go And Its Impact

 Pokémon is wildly popular in just about every medium.
 The anime is still incredibly popular, and the video games themselves sell millions of copies all over the globe.
 Detective Pikachu, a live action adaptation using the IP, made a lot of money this past May, and mobile games featuring favorites like Pikachu, Bulbasaur, and Charizard are played by people all over the globe.
 No mobile game is more popular than Pokémon Go.
 The history of Pokémon Go is the story of a cultural phenomenon.
 It’s crazy to think the game is only a few years old.

 When the game released, mainstream news outlets covered it extensively.
 People were walking around town, hunting for new Pokémon, and even getting into some dangerous situations.
-Nintendo games are full of rich histories and interesting tales, but the latest Pokémon craze was something entirely unique.
+Nintendo games are full of rich history (Fire Emblem, for example) and interesting tales, but the latest Pokémon craze was something entirely unique.
 Let’s take some time to reflect on the history of Pokémon Go, the company that develops it, and the people still trying to catch them all today.